Transportation System Plan

 One Car Family

-by annemariebarber, over 3 years ago
+by annemariebarber, about 4 years ago

 Several years ago, my husband had to quit a job in Portland because he was not able to consistently make it there on time.
 We are a one car family, we do not have the budget for a second vehicle.
 I needed to keep our car during the day to get my daughter to daycare and back, so my husband was dependent on the bus to make it to Portland.
 But the bus didn't start running early enough in the morning, and took too long, to get him to Portland on time for his early morning shift.
 Vancouver/PDX transit does...
 Continue reading